ConnectedLib/course-in-a-box/modules/youth-development/_posts/2002-02-01-Vygotskys-Sociocultural-Learning-Theory.md

 Blogger and former teacher JoEllen describes her personal experience with scaffolding and the ZPD in this excerpt from her cuppacocoa blog.
 She describes how she learned to parallel park:

 "It wasn’t until a friend sat in my car and gave me the crucial tip to wait until the side-view mirror lined up just so with the parked car in front, that I finally figured it out.
-He got in the driver’s seat and showed me, and then he then sat in the passenger’s seat and coached me while I tried again...
+He got in the driver’s seat and showed me, and then he sat in the passenger’s seat and coached me while I tried again...
 I was in the zone of proximal development for parallel parking.
 There was a good amount of driving technique I had down, but I needed some coaching to get parallel parking down.
 A friend was there, he saw what I was doing, knew how to fix it, and showed me the way."

 Read the rest of her post, [The Zone of Proximal Development](http://www.cuppacocoa.com/the-zone-of-proximal-development/){:target="_blank"}.